Colombia vows to keep up search for FARC hostages

-BOGOTA Colombia vowed on Tuesday to keep searching for captives of FARC guerrillas despite pleas from families to avoid putting their loved ones at risk after the rebels executed four hostages during a military raid.
+BOGOTA Colombia vowed on Tuesday to keep searching for police and soldiers held captive by guerrillas despite cries from families to prevent loved ones from facing the same fate as four hostages killed by rebels during a botched rescue attempt.

-Three policemen and a soldier held captive for more than a decade were shot dead by FARC insurgents at the weekend during a firefight.
-It was the most violent act by the group since troops killed its leader Alfonso Cano earlier this month.
+After a decade in captivity, three policemen and one soldier were shot dead by Colombian FARC insurgents at the weekend after a firefight between soldiers and the rebels.
+It was the most violent act by the group since troops killed its leader Alfonso Cano this month.

-Three were shot in the head, the fourth in his back.
-Human rights group called the killings a war crime.

-With police and soldiers guarding them, President Juan Manuel Santos, the military high command and ministers joined families in Bogota's main cathedral to mourn the four.
+With police and soldiers guarding, President Juan Manuel Santos, the military high command and ministers joined families in Bogota's main cathedral to mourn the four.

 Asked if Colombia would continue the hunt for hostages, Defense Minster Juan Carlos Pinzon said: "It's a duty of the security forces to always be ready to protect the life, rights and liberty of citizens so it will always be necessary to act with that objective."

-At least 11 police and soldiers are still being held by the Revolutionary Armed Forces of Colombia FARC.L.
+At least 11 police and soldiers are still being held by the Revolutionary Armed Forces of Colombia.
 Families have traditionally opposed military operations to free captives given the risks facing hostages during rescue attempts.

-In a letter supposedly sent before the military operation over the weekend, the FARC's seven-member ruling secretariat said it had taken the decision to free six hostages as a "humanitarian act," though it did not specify which captives.

-The letter - addressed to activists and former Senator Piedad Cordoba - was published on Tuesday on Anncol.info, a website that routinely carries FARC statements.
-Cordoba said the note was sent before the military strike.
+"The FARC's murder of captives is a war crime," said Jose Miguel Vivanco of Human Rights Watch in a statement.
+"Those responsible for this atrocity should be brought to justice."

 Kidnapping has been the scourge of Colombia for decades.
 Only a few years ago rebels were able take scores hostage at a time when attacking military bases and cities, or snatch people off the main roads across the Andean country.